che-incubator/chectl/CONTRIBUTING.md

 yarn
 ```

-Running the  `[Chectl] Build` command will run `yarn` in the `/projects/chectl` directory inside `dev` container.
-The command will install all necessary dependencies and compile the project.
-Upon successful assembly, a new `bin` directory will appear in the project directory and will have two files: `run` and `run.cmd`.
+Running the `[Chectl] Build` command will run `yarn` in the `/projects/chectl` directory inside the dev container.
+The command installs dependencies and runs the postinstall (including operator template preparation).
+Upon success, a `bin` directory appears with `run` and `run.cmd`.

 ## Run tests